kevinwlu/iot/lesson7/README.md

 ### Go to [Google Sheets](https://docs.google.com/spreadsheets/u/0)

-### Start a new spreadsheet rpidata
+* Start a new spreadsheet rpidata

-### Share the spreadsheet with the "client_email" address in the .json file, select “Can edit,” and click "Send"
+* Share the spreadsheet with the "client_email" address in the .json file, select “Can edit,” and click "Send"

-#### Will receive an email with the subject "Delivery Status Notification (Failure)" and the message "Address not found" from mailer-daemon@google.com
+  * Will receive an email with the subject "Delivery Status Notification (Failure)" and the message "Address not found" from mailer-daemon@google.com

-### Delete Rows 2 to 1000, and enter Date / Time, CPU Usage %, Temperature C to header cells
+* Delete Rows 2 to 1000, and enter Date / Time, CPU Usage %, Temperature C to header cells

-### GDOCS_OAUTH_JSON = 'rpidata-*.json' and GDOCS_SPREADSHEET_NAME = 'rpidata'
+### Edit rpi_spreadsheet.py

 ```sh
 $ nano rpi_spreadsheet.py
 ```
+> GDOCS_OAUTH_JSON = 'rpidata-*.json'

+> GDOCS_SPREADSHEET_NAME = 'rpidata'

 ### Run rpi_spreadsheet.py
 ```sh
 $ python3 rpi_spreadsheet.py